ghaiklor/cloudflare-multiplex-sw-2016/README.md

 ## Known Issues

-- What happens if Service Workers are not supported by browser? (_It will not registers and page will proceed as usual_)
+__What happens if Service Workers are not supported by browser?__

+_Service Worker will not be registered and page will proceed as usual._

-- What happens when original request\response with some headers will be replaced by my own request\response without them? (_IN PROGRESS_)
+__What happens when original request\response with some headers will be replaced by my own request\response without them?__

+_By now, I'm cloning original request with all properties in there into new `Response` object.
+Afterwards, I'm making partial requests via this cloned request.
+Concatenating response from these partial requests, I'm responding with concatenated body and headers from original `HEAD` response._

-- What happens in case when server doesn't understand `Range` header and will reply with full content, but not partial one? (_IN PROGRESS_)
+__What happens in case when server doesn't understand `Range` header and will reply with full content, but not partial one?__

+_IN PROGRESS_

-- What are the possible response codes and what would happen with your implementation if those are not simple 200 OK? (redirects, server errors, network errors etc.) (_TODO_)
+__What are the possible response codes and what would happen with your implementation if those are not simple 200 OK? (redirects, server errors, network errors etc.)__

+_TODO_

-- What penalties on the network does current implementation have on big files (e.g. movies)? (_TODO_)
+__What penalties on the network does current implementation have on big files (e.g. movies)?__

+_TODO_

-- What would happen to form posts, file uploads etc. with current implementation? (_TODO_)
+__What would happen to form posts, file uploads etc. with current implementation?__

+_TODO_

-- What would happen to third-party requests going through your library? (_TODO_)
+__What would happen to third-party requests going through your library?__

+_TODO_

 ## License